EdAid: Fees

-EdAid charges a technology and processing fee to the education provider and zero fees to the student. from successfully funded students which cover legal, regulatory, banking and administrative costs.
+EdAid charges a technology and processing fee to the education provider and zero fees to the student.
 Repayments are pegged to the rate of the Consumer Price Index without additional interest charges.
 Students will typically start to repay 10% of their monthly salary after they graduate and are in full-time employment, although EdAid also offers some regular payment plans on certain courses.

 EdAid Foundation

 The EdAid Foundation is a UK-registered charity that provides matched funding from corporations, trusts, high net-worth individuals and alumni.